VRLabs/Weapon-Slash/README.md

 Place "Weapon Slash" at the base of your avatar.

-Within the "Weapon Slash/Armature" hierarchy is the "Upper Arm/Lower Arm/Wrist" series of objects.
-Each of these objects has a parent constraint with "None" in the list of sources.
-Use the corresponding arm bones within your avatar's humanoid rig to provide a valid source for each constraint.

 Locate "Weapon Slash/Weapon".
 You can replace "Weapon Slash/Weapon/キューブソード" with your own prop.
 Keep your prop in the same placement and facing the same way as the default prop.
-Put "Weapon Slash/Weapon" under your avatar's wrist hierarchy(Not the "Weapon Slash/Armature/.../Wrist").
+Put "Weapon Slash/Weapon" under your avatar's wrist hierarchy(Not the "Weapon Slash/Effects/.../Wrist").
 Set the "Weapon" object transforms so the prop appears correctly in your hand.

 ## How to use